vinkla/extended-acf/README.md

 ### Layout Fields

+- `acf_accordion()` - The [accordion field](https://www.advancedcustomfields.com/resources/accordion) is used to organize fields into collapsible panels.
 - `acf_clone()` - The [clone field](https://www.advancedcustomfields.com/resources/clone) allows you to select and display existing fields.
 - `acf_flexible_content()` - The [flexible content field](https://www.advancedcustomfields.com/resources/flexible-content) acts as a blank canvas to which you can add an unlimited number of layouts with full control over the order.
 - `acf_group()` - The [group](https://www.advancedcustomfields.com/resources/group) allows you to create a group of sub fields.